-The second Huntsville Amateur Radio Club (HARC), as it is today, was organized April 18, 1952, at the WFUN Studio, 410 W. Holmes Street with John Garrison, W4FOG, elected as the first President.
+The present Huntsville Amateur Radio Club was re-organized on April 18, 1952, at the WFUN Studio, 410 W. Holmes Street with John Garrison, W4FOG, elected as the first President.
 The constitution and by-laws were adopted June 20, 1952.
 16 members were on the first club roster.
-HARC participated in its first Field Day event on June 21 and 22, 1952, with 16 members participating and has continued participating each year to present.
+HARC participated in its first Field Day event on June 21 and 22, 1952, with 16 members participating and has continued participating each year ever since.

 The club became affiliated with the American Radio Relay League on September 26, 1952, and remains so to this day.
 The Huntsville Novice CW net was organized in November of 1952, and met on 3.735 KHz with twelve members checking into the net.
 The first club call, K4DTV, was obtained in July of 1954.
 In April of 1956 the ladies' auxiliary was formed and named the QRM Club.